Prospects ready for their closeup on draft night from home

-Yetur Gross-Matos would have liked to have been in Las Vegas on Thursday night along with other NFL draft prospects, but the Penn State defensive lineman is OK participating from home.
+Yetur Gross-Matos would have liked to have been in Las Vegas for the NFL draft on Thursday night, but the Penn State defensive lineman is OK participating from home.

-Gross-Matos is one of 58 prospects who will take part remotely in the draft, which has gone completely virtual this year because of the coronavirus pandemic.
+Gross-Matos is one of 58 prospects who will take part remotely in the draft, which has gone virtual this year because of the coronavirus pandemic.
 The players received video kits from the NFL that will record their reactions to being selected, whether is it is during the first round on Thursday, second or third rounds on Friday, or during the remaining four rounds on Saturday.

 “I would have liked to go to the draft because it would have been a great experience.
 But being at home with a few people and family is more comfortable,” said Gross-Matos, who will be watching from his home in Fredericksburg, Virginia, with his mom, dad, brother, girlfriend and trainer.